Swytah/Swytah/README.md

 **I am Sweta, currently a junior pursuing Computer Science**

-- 🔭 I’m currently working on Android
-- 🌱 I’m currently learning DSA and Flutter
+- 🌱 I’m currently learning DSA and MernStack
-- 👯 I’m looking to collaborate on Robotics, AI/ML related applications or projects.
+- 👯 I’m looking to collaborate on Data Analysis.
 - 💬 Ask me about Python, C++ and Data analytics
-- 📫 How to reach me:
+- 📫 How to reach me: nathsweta5@gmail.com
 - 😄 Pronouns: she/her